Live Beta

 The distinction between Sensitivity and Presence is crucial.
 Sensitivity is the gate (whether bodily sensation enters at all).
 Presence is the lens (whether what enters is attended to).
 A person with intact Sensitivity and collapsed Presence receives the body’s signals without reading them — the information arrives but no one processes it.

-Devotion — Bond x Spiritual
+Communion — Bond x Spiritual

 The Four Rows as a Processing Cycle